 The Division of Oil, Gas, and Geothermal Resources has released

 Version 2 of its "discussion draft" regulations for the Underground Injection Control (UIC) Program, including new provisions to further protect the environment and public safety.

-The Department of Oil Gas and Geothermal Resources held a recruiting seminar earlier this year, talking to people interested in applying for technical and management positions open in all offices, Orcutt, Ventura, Cypress, Bakersfield and Sacramento.
+The Department of Oil Gas and Geothermal Resources held a recruiting seminar in early 2017, talking to people interested in applying for technical and management positions open in all our offices: Orcutt, Ventura, Cypress, Bakersfield, and Sacramento.
 Video replays are available from the following links:

 Annual Well Stimulation Treatment Report

 annual report satisfies the legislative report requirements of Senate Bill 4 (Pavley, Chapter 313, Statutes of 2013) regarding well stimulation treatment.
 Part 1 of the report summarizes the objective and scope of this report.
 Part 2 provides a response to each legislative reporting requirement.
 The appendices provide references and sources of the data, as well as a glossary of terms used.
 During the reporting period, 579 well stimulation treatments were performed, all but one in western Kern County in relatively mature oil fields.